KittyBorgX/lexer/README.md

 # lexer

-A simple lexer built in rust which uses the Logos crate
+A simple lexer built in rust which uses the Logos crate and outputs a stream of tokens.

 ## To run :